godotengine/godot-docs/classes/class_os.rst

 - :ref:`bool<class_bool>` **request_permissions** **(** **)**

-With this function you can request dangerous permissions since normal permissions are automatically granted at install time in Android application.
+With this function, you can request dangerous permissions since normal permissions are automatically granted at install time in Android applications.

 **Note:** This method is implemented on Android.